-- 7.-(1) In accordance with its published strategy, procedures and policy on the design and classification of UK airspace, the CAA must consider and determine any proposal for a temporary change in airspace design. - (2) Where the CAA decides to approve any such proposal, it must either make a change to the UK AIP or issue a Notice to Airmen (NOTAM) in relation to such change. - (3) The CAA may make its approval of a proposal subject to such modifications and conditions as the CAA considers necessary. - (4) A temporary change approved by the CAA under this direction is to last for such fixed period as the CAA considers appropriate, which other than in exceptional circumstances is not to be for more than 90 days. - (5) In exceptional circumstances the CAA may extend the period approved for the temporary change for a further period of up to 90 days, provided that the CAA is satisfied that such an extension is not sought as a means to avoid making a proposal for a permanent change to airspace design.
+- 7.-(1) In accordance with its published strategy, procedures and policy on the design and classification of UK airspace, the CAA must consider and determine any proposal for a temporary change in airspace design. - (2) Where the CAA decides to approve any such proposal, it must either make a change to the UK AIP or issue a Notice to Aviation (NOTAM) in relation to such change. - (3) The CAA may make its approval of a proposal subject to such modifications and conditions as the CAA considers necessary. - (4) A temporary change approved by the CAA under this direction is to last for such fixed period as the CAA considers appropriate, which other than in exceptional circumstances is not to be for more than 90 consecutive days. - (5) In exceptional circumstances the CAA may extend the period approved for the temporary change for a further period which is not usually to be for more than 90 consecutive days, provided that the CAA is satisfied that such an extension is not sought as a means to avoid making a proposal for a permanent change to airspace design.